Bladehook/simple-express-api/README.md

-# simple-express-api
+**simple-express-api**
-simple Node.js api created with express
+Simple Node.js api created with express
+# Description
+You can use the methods get, push, patch and delete.
+Values you can push are "userName", "password" and "age".
+The value "id" will be automatically assigned.